DNAmaster10/SAMSI/README.md

 To update the site, run re-install.

-Our site depends on: apache2, php, MySQLi, php-MySQL, and bash
+Our site depends on: apache2, php, MySQLi, php-MySQL, and bash.